-Definition: A marketing audit is a systematic examination of the way your business is marketed.
-Marketing audits will show business owners and marketing staff where marketing efforts are successful, a marketing audit may also show the failures so the necessary changes can be made for your business to thrive.
+A marketing audit is a systematic examination of the way a business is being marketed.
+Marketing audits will show business owners and marketing staff where marketing efforts are successful; a marketing audit may also show the failures so the necessary changes can be made for your business to thrive.

-Businesses are like living, breathing entities, and their marketing is that air they breathe.
-In order to keep your marketing in tip-top shape, there is a high volume of preparation and planning involved called the marketing plan.
+Businesses are like living, breathing entities; their marketing is the air they breathe.
+In order to keep your marketing in tip-top shape, there is a high volume of preparation and planning involved called a marketing plan.
 Before writing a marketing plan, one must address the business’s strengths and weaknesses.
-And, in order to determine your current marketing state, one must complete a marketing audit.
+And in order to determine your current marketing state, one must complete a marketing audit.

 Though it may sound intimidating, marketing audits are good for your business.
 In this post, we will break down exactly what a marketing audit is, why marketing audits are important, and how your audit can be carried out.

 A marketing audit is a review of a business’s marketing environment, typically conducted by a third party, such as a marketing agency.
-The marketing audit will systematically analyze, as well as evaluate and interpret both the internal and external marketing environment; its goals, and the means by which the business will reach these goals.
+The marketing audit will systematically analyze, evaluate, and interpret the internal and external marketing environment, its goals, and the means by which the business will reach these goals.

-A marketing audit will look at what your business wants out of its marketing strategy, and determine how best to get there.
-An audit is typically a prerequisite to a marketing strategy or when a problem arises that makes a change to the marketing plan necessary.
+A marketing audit will determine what your business wants out of its marketing strategy and how best to get there.
+An audit is typically a prerequisite to a marketing strategy, or when a problem arises that makes a change to the marketing plan necessary.